Professional Training for Therapists

 Some parts are very easy.
 For instance, when you get them talking to each other, you don't usually need mirroring.
 Plain honest, respectful sharing seems to work just fine.

 Some parts are not so easy -- like when someone doesn't want to end their affair.
-At those times, Terry Real's relationship empowerment approach is what gives the best chance for a good outcome.
+At those times, Terry Real's relational empowerment is what gives the best chance for a good outcome.
 Empowering the betrayed spouse to speak their truth respectfully can be difficult, but it's the crucial first step.
 Joining with the unfaithful spouse can be difficult, but it's also crucial.
 The success or failure of these two steps is often the success or failure of the therapy.

 In this workshop, I'll teach you my method of working with affairs.
 I think you'll find it helpful.